* Exit poll shows prime minister's party defeated

 Kubilius, elected after the crisis began, cut pensions and public sector wages.
 To save money, only every third street lamp in Vilnius was lit, and fuel for police cars was rationed.

 This discipline helped the economy rebound.
-Gross domestic product grew 5.8 percent last year, one of the fastest rates of any European Union economy.
+Gross domestic product grew 5.8 percent last year, one of the fastest rates of any EU economy.
 The budget deficit has been tamed.
+Yet most Lithuanians feel worse off than they did four years ago.

-These parties have said they will ease the pain of austerity by increasing the minimum wage, making the rich pay higher income tax than the poor and launching job creation schemes.
+The opposition parties expected to form the governing coalition have said they will ease the pain of austerity by increasing the minimum wage, making the rich pay higher income tax than the poor and launching job creation schemes.